What a confined space is

 Does confined space work require a permit to work?

-What steps should be taken when contemplating or performing confined space work?
+The steps that should be taken when contemplating or performing confined space work

 The confined spaces standard provides a practical scheme for the planning and performance of confined space work.
 The standard should be read by Heads’ of Department who have to make arrangements for confined spaces work.
 The standard should also be read by anyone who arranges or supervises confined spaces work (such as a Technical Supervisor or Safety Coordinator).
 The standard should also be read by any member of staff who performs work in a confined space.

 Date of last review: This standard was reviewed and agreed by UHSC in December 2022.